Meretnebty

-Meretnebty was a Queen of Egypt as a wife of Pharaoh Sahure.
-She lived during the 5th Dynasty and was named after Two Ladies, a pair of Egyptian goddesses who protected the pharaoh.
+Meretnebty (fl. c.
+2485 BC) was a queen consort of Egypt as a wife of king Sahure.
+She lived during the 5th Dynasty and was named after Two Ladies, a pair of Egyptian goddesses who protected the king.

 Biography

 Meretnebty's parents are not known.
 She is depicted with her husband in his mortuary temple at Abusir.
-In the temple she is shown next to the mother of Sahure, Neferhetepes.
-Both holding their hands.
+In the temple, she is shown next to the mother of Sahure, Neferhetepes, both holding their hands.
 That is a highly unusual depiction and might indicate a close relationship between both.
 Perhaps Neferhetepes was her mother.
-In the mortuary temple several sons are mentioned.
-Their names are Horemsaf, Netjerirenre, Khakare and Nebankhre.
+In the mortuary temple, several sons are mentioned.
+Their names are Horemsaf, Netjerirenre, Khakare, and Nebankhre.
 It is not clear if these princes are the sons of Meretnebty or possibly of another wife.